jaceklaskowski/spark-kubernetes-book/docs/BasicDriverFeatureStep.md

 * For non-JVM applications (Python and R applications), it is [spark.kubernetes.memoryOverheadFactor](configuration-properties.md#spark.kubernetes.memoryOverheadFactor) configuration property (if defined) or `0.4`

-`overheadFactor` is used for the following:
+The memory overhead factor is used for the following:

 * [Additional System Properties](#getAdditionalPodSystemProperties)
 * [Memory Overhead](#memoryOverheadMiB)